 Today, Lake Erie Nature & Science Center honors Elberta’s vision by continuing to offer free admission to indoor and outdoor exhibits, operating one of two public access planetariums in Cuyahoga County, providing wildlife rehabilitation services at no charge to the public and educating thousands of people each year through nature-based programming for all ages.
 Four generations of children, families, grandchildren and great grandchildren have come to the Center for timeless lessons and treasured traditions.

 Connecting children with nature is more important now than ever and is the heart of our mission at Lake Erie Nature & Science Center.
-As we reflect on the Center’s 75 year history, we look forward to the next 75 years of educating and inspiring children and families to understand, appreciate and take responsibility for our natural world.
+The Center looks forward to educating and inspiring children and families to understand, appreciate and take responsibility for our natural world for years to come.
 Children’s curiosity about nature has only grown stronger and so has the Center’s dedication to encouraging their curiosity with memorable experiences.
-Our vision is 2020.